-So much of what we do nowadays takes place online: communications, transactions, work, play.
+So much of what we do nowadays takes place online: communications, transactions, work and play.
 And every time we want to post an article on social media, order a product from an online retailer, send an email, edit a document stored in the cloud, or even play Fortnite, we have to log into our account and verify our identity before proceeding.
-This tedious process is preceded by the even more time consuming registration and setup of said account.
+This tedious process is preceded by the account's even more time-consuming registration and setup.

 Identity Management and SSO

 Whenever you register for a service, platform, SaaS, etc., you provide certain bits of information to authenticate your identity.
-This information is stored by the provider under your unique profile.
+The provider stores this information under your unique profile.
 This helps the provider prevent unauthorized access to your data and its systems.
 This concept of identity management has been around for decades.
 But with increased online offers and the rise in mobile device usage, many companies have realized the need for a simpler approach.
 And SSO is exactly that.

 How does SSO work?

 Simply put, you can think of SSO as identity verification outsourcing.
-SSO makes it possible for different service providers, platforms, softwares to authenticate your identity through a third party, also known as a central authentication service (CAS).
+SSO allows different service providers, platforms, and software to authenticate your identity through a third party, also known as a central authentication service (CAS).
 During a standard registration process, the CAS takes care of all the legwork to make sure you are who you say you are.
-Then, as its name suggests, it centralizes your critical identity management data -- your name, address, date of birth, and other identifying information -- in a database.
-Now, instead of creating a new profile for a new service or platform, you can simply log in to a new service through the CAS.
+Then, as its name suggests, it centralizes your critical identity management data – your name, address, date of birth, and other identifying information – in a database.
+Now, instead of creating a new profile for a new service or platform, you can simply log in to a new service through CAS.

 What are the advantages and disadvantages of SSO?

-Of course it might not be ideal for every company to be so dependent on a third party CAS.
-For one, should the CAS not be accessible for some reason (downtime, system failure), all the services that rely on it for user access are also not available to their users.
+Of course, it might not be ideal for every company to be so dependent on a third-party CAS.
+For one, should the CAS not be accessible for some reason (downtime, system failure), all the services that rely on it for user access are also unavailable to their users.
 Furthermore, some companies might find it useful for marketing and advertising to have access to user data.
-By relying on a third party CAS, they simultaneously lose access to user data.
+They simultaneously lose access to user data by relying on a third-party CAS.
 However, it’s important to remember that outsourcing identity management also means outsourcing the responsibility and costly expense of data security.

-As always, it’s important to weigh the pros and cons before adopting any new features.
-Consider your target audience and whether or not SSO could mean higher registration and sign up numbers and greater turnover.
+As always, weighing the pros and cons before adopting new features is important.
+Consider your target audience and whether or not SSO could mean higher registration and sign-up numbers and greater turnover.